Jdexurbano/Landing-Page/README.md

 # Landing-Page
- A sample landing page built in html and css
+ A simple sample of landing page built in html and css